User-focused redesign to help put the focus on patients

 - Design a clear hierarchical content structure.

 Because the website review only touched on key pages and templates on the site, I conducted a full inventory to catalog all pages and note website elements and functionality.
-This inventory was used to inform the testing scenarios as well as capture an understanding of all pages on the site to ensure that the design takes them into account.
+This inventory informed the testing scenarios as well as capture an understanding of all pages on the site to ensure that the design takes them into account.

 - Search is a key element that users will employ on the site.